park-jay/cross-platform/README.md

-# Examining the network, toxicity and discourse of cross-platform users on Twitter and Parler during the 2020 US Presidential Election
+# You Change the Way You Talk: Examining the network, toxicity and discourse of cross-platform users on Twitter and Parler during the 2020 US Presidential Election
 This repository contains materials for the [paper](https://journals.sagepub.com/doi/abs/10.1177/01655515241238405)

 ## Citation